 Martin Fowler and James Lewis’s microservices paper has been influencing many development teams and projects around the world.
 As such, this software architecture style has gained prominence among web-scale startups and enterprises.

-In this post, we’ll look at how microservices related to SBA and GigaSpaces XAP.
+In this post, we’ll look at how microservices related to SBA and GigaSpaces technology.
 We will review the different principles microservices lays out and describe how these fit into the SBA model.

 What Is SBA?